jenil/bulmaswatch/_themes/cosmo.md

 ---
 name: Cosmo
-subtitle: An ode to Metro
+description: An ode to Metro
 ---